Skip to main content

 • Create a better prepared workforce entering the community

-• Enable offenders to support family members, and compensate crime victims
+• Enable incarcerated individuals to support family members, and compensate crime victims

 • Support the local, state and federal economy

-When building strategic alliances, it is important to establish desired outcomes and be clear about them.
-Identify key steps that each partner will take to achieve mutually agreeable goals, based on a timeline that works for both parties.
-Strive to create “win-win” solutions and celebrate successes.
+Building strategic alliances will help to advance CI’s mission.
+When building strategic alliances, it is important to establish desired outcomes.
+Identify key steps that each partner will take to achieve mutually agreeable goals.
+Strive to create “win-win” solutions.
+Celebrate and share successes.

-In any correctional facility, reliable security is essential to protect the safety of offenders, staff, and the public.
-As a major internal stakeholder, it is essential for correctional industries to develop and maintain positive working relationships with security personnel for the mutual benefit of the facility’s security and to support CI’s mission.
+In any correctional facility, security is essential to protect the safety of incarcerated individuals, staff, and the public.
+As a major internal stakeholder, it is essential for Correctional Industries to develop and maintain positive working relationships with security personnel for the mutual benefit of the facility’s security and to support CI’s mission.

 12. Formulate legislative strategy.